comprna/humming/README.md

 #### BED12

-The BED12 is an extension of the BED format to encapsulate multiple exons per line:
+The BED12 is an extension of the BED format to describe a transcript (one or more exons) per line:
 ```
 chr21   37085436        37105240        ENSG00000230794.1:ENST00000412240.1     0       -       37085436        37105240        0       2       309,40  0,19764
 chr21   35445848        35515334        ENSG00000243927.1:ENST00000477091.1     0       +       35445848        35515334        0       5       197,74,23,140,627       0,29285,29947,51792,68859